-1. Create a successful central business district that has a distinct sense of place by building upon intrinsic historic, economic, natural and cultural amenities.
-2. Create business districts that are pedestrian-friendly to promote a greater sense of community, improve opportunities for social contact and interaction and enhance downtown vitality.
-3. Increase our commercial tax base.
-4. Provide an appropriate level of flexibility of use, bulk, and density to allow for appropriate and sustainable redevelopment and/or reuse of the Villages B/BT zoned properties.
+1. GOALS: 2.
+Create a successful central business district that has a distinct sense of place by building upon intrinsic historic, economic, natural, and cultural amenities.
+3. Create business districts that are pedestrian-friendly to promote a greater sense of community, improve opportunities for social contact and interaction and enhance downtown vitality.
+4. Increase our[the Village's](#) commercial tax base.

+5. Provide an appropriate level of flexibility of use, bulk, and density to allow for appropriate and sustainable commercial redevelopment and/or reuse of the Villages B/BT/CT zoned properties.

-1 Amendments to the 2007 Village Comprehensive Plan are shown herein in underlined and ~~strikeout~~.
+1Amendments to the 2007 Village Comprehensive Plan are shown herein in underlined and strikeout.
 "Strikeout" text indicates text that has been deleted from the 2007 Plan, while "underline" text indicates text that has been added to the Plan.

-Text amendments contained in this Addendum supersede text contained in the 2007 Plan.
+Text amendments contained in this Addendum supersede text contained in the 2007 Plan, and the October 2017 Amendment to that Plan.